vedph/cadmus_web/doc/routes.md

 - `net.fusisoft.note/`: part's type ID.
 - `eafc9d63-f790-4c96-8107-294f4cb1a952`: part's ID.

-Here the group key follows the route to the lazily loaded module with the part editor, while the part's type ID tells which editor should be used from that module.
+Here the group key follows the route to the lazily loaded module with the part editor (`general`), while the part's type ID (`net.fusisoft.net`) tells which editor should be used from that module.

 2. a **part** route with **role**: this is the same as #1, except for the final `rid` query parameter.